spruceid/didkit/http/README.md

 - `-s, --host <host>` - Hostname to listen on.
 Default is `127.0.0.1`.
 - `-p, --port <port>` - Port to listen on.
 Default is a random OS-chosen port.
 - `-k, --key <key>`   - Filename of a JWK to use for issuing credentials and presentations.

-If not provided, issuance functionality will be unavailable.
+#### Issuer keys

+Provide issuer keys using the `-k`/`--key` option.
+If none are provided, issuance functionality will be unavailable.
+If one is provided, that one will be used to sign all credentials and presentations, regardless of the proof options in the issuance request.
+If more than one key is provided, the issuance request may identify which key to use for signing by its DID in the `verificationMethod` property of the proof options; if none is identified in that property, the first key is used.

 ## Rust library